TerryThibault/insane_boilerplate/mshta-ads.md

 # Response
 In the event that this alert fires, the following response procedures are recommended:
 * Identify the PowerShell or VBScript that was executed by the offending HTML Application.
-* If determined to be benign use of the mshta.exe, get a checksum of the HTML Application and add it to a list of known-good programs.
+* If determined to be benign use of the mshta.exe:
+  * Obtain a checksum of the HTML Application and add it to a list of known-good programs.
 * If determined not to be benign use of mshta.exe, treat as a high priority alert.
   * Identify where the malicious HTML Application came from.
-  * Ivestate any processes which are running on the offending device.
+  * Investate any processes which are running on the offending device.

 # Additional Resources
 * https://en.wikipedia.org/wiki/HTML_Application